AusDTO/gov-au-ui-kit/README.md

 gov-au-ui-kit is 3 things:

-- online design guide to build a standardised, accessible look and feel for GOV.AU projects  http://gov-au-ui-kit.apps.staging.digital.gov.au/kss/
+- draft design guide to build a standardised, accessible look and feel for GOV.AU projects:  http://gov-au-ui-kit.apps.staging.digital.gov.au/kss/
 - templates (to come)
-- Sass assets (`assets/sass`) you can
+- a lean and frugal CSS/SCSS framework (`assets/sass`) that you can
-  - link to as a precompiled minified:
+  - link to as a precompiled minified file:
   ```
   <link rel="stylesheet" type="text/css" href="//gov-au-ui-kit.apps.staging.digital.gov.au/latest/ui-kit.min.css"/>
   ```
-  - download (includes [Bourbon](https://github.com/thoughtbot/bourbon) sass mixin library) and ([Neat](https://github.com/thoughtbot/neat) lightweight grid framework): https://gov-au-ui-kit.apps.staging.digital.gov.au/latest/_ui-kit.scss to use in your existing asset pipeline.
+  - download from https://gov-au-ui-kit.apps.staging.digital.gov.au/latest/_ui-kit.scss to use in your asset pipeline (this includes [Bourbon](https://github.com/thoughtbot/bourbon) sass mixin library and the [Neat](https://github.com/thoughtbot/neat) lightweight grid framework).

 ### Features

 - Normalize (to make browsers render all elements more consistently).
 - Lightweight, extensible grid framework, with some good defaults.
 - Basic styling for content with some basic typographic defaults.
 - Basic styling for UI elements (e.g. `input`).
+- UI components build on solid HTML foundation, progressively enhanced to provide core experiences across browsers (if JavaScript fails, users will still get a robust HTML foundation).

-### What this isn't
+## What this isn't

 This isn't a... [talk to Designers re: complete design system]

 ## Who is this for?

 Australian Government designers and developers.
 This was designed for GOV.AU teams, but we welcome use outside of federal government.

-### How is this related to the Digital Service Standard?
+## How is this related to the Digital Service Standard?

 The [Digital Service Standard](https://www.dto.gov.au/standard/) requires teams to [build services using common design patterns](https://www.dto.gov.au/standard/6-consistent-and-responsive/).
 This is draft work on the framework and guidance that will eventually become the design patterns for digital content.

 You should use this with the [draft Content Style Guide](http://content-style-guide.apps.staging.digital.gov.au/) for Digital Transformation Office projects.

-## Build the scss yourself
+## <a name="building"></a>Build the scss yourself

-1. Install dependencies:
+Install dependencies:

 ```
 gem install scss_lint scss_lint_reporter_checkstyle